 We hope you’ve found this guide helpful!
 If your current body wash isn’t up to standard, why not try one of the brands at the top of our ratings.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used body wash or shower gel in the last 3 months from a supermarket or pharmacy – in this case, 1,727 people.
+The outcomes reported are the results from customers within the survey group who have purchased (from a supermarket or pharmacy) and used body wash or shower gel in the last three months – in this case, 1,684 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.